digipost/signering-docs/source/client-integration/direct-flow.rst

         In the previous step you got two links: ``xades-url`` and ``pades-url``.
 Do a ``HTTP GET`` on these to download the signed document in the two formats.
 For more information on the format of the signed document, see :ref:`signerte-dokumenter`.

-Steg 5: Confirm finished processing
+Step 5: Confirm finished processing
 =======================================

 ..  tabs::